Tomer-Barak/PostAngel/README.md

 1. You select topics from your knowledge base
 2. The app uses language models to craft a social media post
 3. The post is designed to effectively communicate about your selected topics
+4. Content is automatically tailored to the specific platform (LinkedIn or X)
-4. You can edit the post before sharing it to your preferred platforms
+5. You can edit the post before sharing it to your preferred platforms

+#### Platform-Specific Content:
+1. LinkedIn content is more elaborate (150-800 characters), detailed and professional
+2. X (Twitter) content is concise (under 280 characters), catchy and optimized for engagement
+3. Hashtag usage is automatically optimized for each platform
+4. You can select your target platform (LinkedIn or X), and the app adapts content accordingly

 #### PostDemon Feature:
 1. Automatically detects when your device is using dark mode